smsajal/TraceUpscaler/README.md

 ## How to run

-Please open directory `TraceUpscaler` as a gradle project in your choice of IDE (we used `IntelliJ IDEA`), and run the `Test.java` file in the `org.example` package from the IDE, by changing the values of the following variables:
+Please open directory  of the gradle project, `TraceUpscaler`, in your choice of IDE (we used `IntelliJ IDEA`), and run the `Test.java` file in the `org.example` package from the IDE, by changing the values of the following variables:
 > __sourceTracePath__: In the main method, change the value to the absolute path of the source trace file.

 > __destTracePath__:  In the main method, change the value to the destination path of the upscaled trace file.

 > __scalingFactor__:  In the main method, change the value to the desired upscaling factor.

+__Note:__ Please make sure you open the gradle project in the IDE.
+Opening the root directory of the repository will result in the IDE not being able to detect the project inside it.